 1. Readability and easier collaboration

 Since Python is, as discussed, a high-level language with syntaxes similar to everyday English, it’s easier for programmers and developers to read and understand the code.
-A programmer can easily share the code with others in the same team, and everyone can have an easier time understanding it.
+A programmer can easily share the code with others in the same team, and everyone can easily understand it.

 Python is also relatively easy to learn, so it’s easier to teach it to a beginner developer who joined a team.
-Since Python produced far shorter codes compared to Java and C++, this would also translate to efficiency.
+Since Python produced far shorter codes than Java and C++, this would also translate to efficiency.